caryhtan/Bellabeat-data-analysis-case-study/README.md

 * The dataset contains relatively few weight entries, with a majority being manually logged.
 This might indicate a lack of concern with weight monitoring or the absence of automatic logging tools.
 Bellabeat could leverage this insight by marketing devices that automatically track and log weight, like smart scales, particularly appealing to those who avoided manual logging.

-* For a more comprehensive understanding and validation of trends, additional data sources such as the [Mi Band fitness tracker data (04.2016 - present)](https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band) could be invaluable.
-This dataset provides extensive insights over a multi-year span on an individual's activity and sleep patterns, offering a robust platform for comparison and analysis.